euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/01Overview/WorkspaceONE_Android_IntegrationOverview.md

 # Integration Overview
 ## Workspace ONE for Android
-Android applications can be integrated with the VMware Workspace ONE® platform, by using its mobile software development kit.
+Android applications can be integrated with the Omnissa Workspace ONE® platform, by using its mobile software development kit.
 An application that has been integrated can use the features of the platform, such as: